blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 ## Monistic Monotheism
 ### Pantheism
 ### Panentheism
-- (==Advaita Vedanta Darshana of Vedic Hinduism / The Perspective of following the Monistic Summary of Vedas==)
+- (==Advaita Vedanta Darshana of Vedic Hinduism / The Perspective of following the Monistic Summary of Sanskrit Books of Knowledge==)
 # Separateness / Dualism
 ## Dualistic Monotheism
 ### Jealous Visiting God (Abrahamic)